return/branca/README.md

 [travis-badge]: https://api.travis-ci.org/return/branca.svg?branch=master
 [travis-url]: https://travis-ci.org/return/branca

 Branca is a secure alternative token format to JWT.
-This implementation of the branca token specification is written in Rust and uses [sodiumoxide](https://github.com/sodiumoxide/sodiumoxide) for the XChaCha20-IETF-Poly1305 AEAD (Authenticated Encryption with Associated Data) stream cipher for generating encrypted tokens.
-More about the branca token specification can be found here in [branca-spec.]( https://github.com/tuupola/branca-spec/blob/master/README.md)
+This implementation is written in pure Rust and uses the XChaCha20-Poly1305 AEAD (Authenticated Encryption with Associated Data) stream cipher for generating authenticated and encrypted tamper-proof tokens.
+More information about the branca token specification can be found here in [branca-spec.]( https://github.com/tuupola/branca-spec/blob/master/README.md)

 # Requirements